Jessie Scott (medical doctor): Career

 Scott remained in Edinburgh after her training and worked as the resident medical officer at the Edinburgh Hospital for Women and Children.
 During this time, she was a guest speaker, along with Dr Elsie Inglis, Chrystal MacMillan and Alice Low, at an NUWSS meeting in Edinburgh's Café Oak Hall.

 She then became assistant medical officer to the London County Council for three years from 1910 to 1913.
 During this time she completed her MD thesis in public health.
-She returned to New Zealand in 1913 and practiced in Auckland.
+She returned to New Zealand in 1913 and practiced in Auckland, including leading an isolation hospital during the smallpox epidemic in 1913.

-In World War I she returned to the United Kingdom and volunteered for the Scottish Women's Hospitals for Foreign Service a unit staffed by women.
+Following the outbreak of World War I, Scott's friend Ettie Rout approached her on behalf of the New Zealand Volunteer Sisterhood.
+Rout requested that Scott lead the first band of volunteers to nurse the sick and wounded of the New Zealand Expeditionary Force in Egypt.
+Though Scott originally accepted this offer, she later decided to return to the United Kingdom and join the Scottish Women's Hospitals for Foreign Service in a unit staffed by women.
 She served in Serbia, where she was captured by the Austrians and kept a prisoner of war for four months, and later became a medical officer with the Serbian Army.
+Scott was released and allowed to return to England in February 1916.

-Later in the war she worked with the Royal Army Medical Corps in Salonika and France.
-For her service in Serbia she was awarded the Order of St Sava 4th class by the Serbian government.
+Following her release, Scott went with her unit to the Russian front in Romania where they faced hazardous conditions.
+In 1919 she worked with the Royal Army Medical Corps in Salonika and France.

+For her service in Serbia, Scott was awarded the Order of St Sava 4th class by the Serbian government.